 One thing we have learned, since Rand’s time, is that our moral motivations are fundamentally emotional and instinctual, and then secondarily rational.
 Ethical philosophy, insofar as it attempts to be rational or divorced from our mere whims, is largely an illusion.
 By making a strong distinction between rationalism and emotional/instinctual concerns, Rand and anyone else who argues for a similar worldview of maintaining a purely reasonable or rational approach to ethics, is failing to understand a fundamental problem of human nature and behavior; most of our thinking is rationalized whims.

 Ayn Rand does not seem to agree, which is fine because we discovered this after she formed her ideas.
+It may not be fine for those who continue to agree with Rand in this regard.

 The Objectivist ethics holds that the actor must always be the beneficiary of his action and that man must act for his own rational self-interest.
 But his right to do so is derived from his nature as man and from the function of moral values in human life—and, therefore, is applicable only in the context of a rational, objectively demonstrated and validated code of moral principles which define and determine his actual self-interest.